dalyapraz/gnn-community-concealment/README.md

 # Hiding Community from Graph Neural Networks

-This repository contains code to run experiments on hiding a target community from GNN-based community detection via graph perturbations (including feature-aware variants).
+This repository contains code to run experiments on hiding a target community from GNN-based community detection via graph perturbations including the proposed methods FCom-DICE (Feature-Community-guided DICE).

 ## Key files